iZeaoGamer/GalacticPE/changes/v2/latest.md

 - Fixed crash when dropping items.

-- Use PlayerDeopItem event more reliably than using task handlers.
+- Use PlayerDropItem event more reliably than using task handlers.
 Yes, we are trying to use events more often, rather than using task handlers.

 ## Network / Globally